JagerOtter801/TerraOffRoad/README.md

 ### 🧭 Navigation & Location
 - **Real-time GPS tracking** - Always know your current location
-- **Save locations for Trip planning** - Plan your off-road adventures with saved Points of Interest for things such as Gas stations, Hospitals, Grocery Stores, Camp locations and Air up and Down locations.
+- **Save Points of Interest before or during your trip** - Plan your off-road adventures with saved Points of Interest for things such as Gas stations, Hospitals, Grocery Stores, Camp locations and Air up and Down locations.
+While on the trail you can watch your current location as it gets close to the places you want to be.
-- **Haptic feedback** - Save detailed lists of your Gear you need, such as Shelter, Food, Water, Clothing, Vehicle needs, etc...
+- **Gear List** - Save detailed lists of your Gear you need, such as Shelter, Food, Water, Clothing, Vehicle needs, etc...

 ## 🚀 Getting Started